ChrisMartin-CyberSec/ChrisMartin-LVH/README.md

 Hey everyone!

 I am a Cyber Threat Intelligence analyst and US Army veteran currently working on my Masters in Cybersecurity.
-I enjoy malware research and development in an effort to better understand vulnerabilities in operating systems.
+I enjoy malware research and development in an effort to better understand vulnerabilities in operating systems and applications.